DevynJohnson/BootcampBookClub/README.md

 # Bootcamp Bookclub

 ## Installation
-No installation required, application will run in web browser.
+No installation required, application is designed to run in web browser.

 ## Usage
-User can utilize application to track their personal reading goals, get book recommendations from a list of 100 books, and rate books they have read.
-This information will be stored in the local storage of the web broswer.
+An application inspired by Goodreads, Bootcamp Book Club is a fun way for users to set and track their personal reading goals.
+Starting with a database of 100 classic novels and stories from authors around the world, users are shown a random book when the page loads that can be added to the user’s personal reading list that can be marked as completed when finished.
+If there are books outside of that list, the user is able to add their own books to the database and enter information such as title, author, publication year, a link to the cover art to be displayed and more.

 ## Contributors
-Albert Delgado
+<p>Albert Delgado - <a href="https://github.com/Bert0424">Github</a></p>
-Alexander Shegstad - <a href="https://github.com/AMShegstad">Github</a> | <a href="https://www.linkedin.com/in/alexander-shegstad/ ">LinkedIn</a>
+<p>Alexander Shegstad - <a href="https://github.com/AMShegstad">Github</a> | <a href="https://www.linkedin.com/in/alexander-shegstad/ ">LinkedIn</a></p>
-Devyn Johnson - <a href="https://www.github.com/devynjohnson">Github</a> | <a href="https://www.linkedin.com/in/devyn-johnson-a5259213b">LinkedIn</a>
+<p>Devyn Johnson - <a href="https://www.github.com/devynjohnson">Github</a> | <a href="https://www.linkedin.com/in/devyn-johnson-a5259213b">LinkedIn</a></p>
-Joe Vargas
+<p>Joe Vargas - <a href="https://github.com/minastyr">Github</a></p>

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)